Editing your song

 When it comes to changing the chords that you hear to be wrong, you can again play back the chords, and the playback feature will take your edits into account, so you can check instantly if the change you made is correct.

-Make sure that the chord volume is turned up by clicking on the ‘Chords' volume icon:
+Make sure that the chord volume is turned up by adjusting the toggle under Volume > Chords:

 Transposing chord sequences and adjusting speed